 The common names for the Hardy perennial Aethionema include Stone cress.
-It typically flowers from early spring until late summer.
+They typically flower from early spring until late summer.

 Aethionema saxatile Photograph by Pastilletes.